travisallen6/basecamp-mentor-handbook/README.md

 **My student isn't responding to me, what should I do?**

 If you go more than a week without hearing from your student, please reach out to me ASAP so we can remedy the problem.

+**My student hasn't shown up for our meeting?**

+I generally have an email ready to go that goes like this:

+"Hello STUDENT,

+We have a meeting scheduled for right now.
+You can join me at this Google Hangout link: LINK_TO_GOOGLE_HANGOUT

+"